ElliotHYLee/Deep_Visual_Inertial_Odometry/README.md

 # VisualOdometry3D

 Using convolutional neural network, the velocity of the camera is estimated.
 After predicting the velocity, 3D transformation matrices are concanated to estimate the position.
+Yet, the rotation information is coming from gyro scope.
+The correction is also done with accelerometer

 [Click for Youtube video:
 <img src="https://github.com/ElliotHYLee/OpticalFlow2VelocityEstimation/blob/master/Images/Capture.JPG">](https://youtu.be/-t8VCICzGD0)